SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_implement.rst

    Ellipsoidal tubes by the instant of time.

-Figure :num:`#uniontubestatproj` shows projection of ellipsoidal tubes by the instant of time.
+:num:`Figure #uniontubestatproj` shows projection of ellipsoidal tubes by the instant of time.

 Also we can get initial data from the resulting tube: